daddydrac/Computer-Vision-Facial-Key-Point-Detection/README.md

  ![Image description](https://github.com/joehoeller/Computer-Vision-Facial-Key-Point-Detection/blob/master/app/facial-keypoint-detection/misc/haar-features.png)

-So, it looks at an image and applies one of the Haar Feature Detectors, like vertical line detector, and then performs classification of the entire image, if it doesnt get enough of a feature response, it classifies it as "not" face, and discards that info:
+So, it looks at an image and applies one of the Haar Feature Detectors, like vertical line detector, and then performs classification of the entire image, if it doesnt get enough of a feature response, it classifies it as "not" face, and discards that info (the region in red is discarded):

  ![HAAR Ferature Detection](https://github.com/joehoeller/Computer-Vision-Facial-Key-Point-Detection/blob/master/app/facial-keypoint-detection/misc/not-face.png)